lantelyes/uploadr/README.md

 Password: atrium
 ```

+## Known Bugs
+* The client will sometimes send a junk request after an upload attempt
+* The message for no files is sometimes incorrect

 ## Production-ready Steps

 In order to make Uploadr a production ready application the following steps would need to be completed: